Gankra/thesis/thesis.md

 lose performance.

 First off, these bounds checks are by definition trivially predictable in a correct program.
 So the overhead at the hardware level is quite small.
-However incurring  perfect branch predicts is the worst-case.
+That said, having to do the checks at all s the worst-case.
 A good optimizing compiler (like LLVM) can optimize away many bounds checks.
 For instance, the following code doesn't actually perform any bounds checks when optimized, because LLVM can see that the way the indices are generated trivially satisfies the bounds